Lesson 4 - Ranorex Test Suite

 Setup and teardown regions

-The setup and teardown regions are used to prepare and clean up a single test case run.
+The setup and teardown regions are used to prepare and clean up a single test case/smart folder run.

-The setup region will be executed before any other module held by the test case and should hold any modules needed to bring the system under test in exactly the state your test can start from.
+The setup region will be run before any other module held by the test case/smart folder and should hold any modules needed to bring the system under test in exactly the state your test can start from.
 A typical case for using this section is to start the application under test and log in with a user.

-The teardown region will be executed when the execution of the test case has been finished, which means after all modules have been executed, or an error has aborted the test case.
+The teardown region will be run after all the modules in the test case/smart folder or when an error causes the test case/smart folder run to abort.
 The teardown region should hold any modules needed to clean up the system under test and bring it to the original state.
 A typical case for using this section is to delete all added data and close the application under test.

 The setup region will automatically be placed at the beginning and the teardown region will automatically be placed at the end of a test suite, test case, or smart folder.

-Use the context menu to specify which modules or module groups from a test case should be part of the setup or teardown process.
+Use the context menu to specify which modules or module groups from a test case or smart folder should be part of the setup or teardown process.

 In order to quickly deactivate a certain module, instead of deleting it, use the context menu item 'Disable'.